Chishan Prison

+Xinning Detention center (赤山监狱), also known as Hunan No.1 Prison (湖南省第一监狱), is a prison in Hunan of the People's Republic of China.
+China's prisons are used to hold individuals who have been sentenced to fixed-term imprisonment, life imprisonment, or the death penalty.
+These prisons are managed by local prison administrations, which are overseen by the CCP’s Prison Administration Bureau of the Ministry of Justice.

 Overview

 Chishan Prison is located in Yuanjiang in China's Hunan province.
 The Prison houses a number of political prisoners and prisoners of conscience.
 The prison practices reform through labor (known as the Laogai system) with prisoners being forced to work in for profit prison industries.
 The prison industries of Chishan Prison operate under the names Yuanjiang Electric Machinery Plant and Dongtinghu Farm.

 History

 In 1995 a letter was smuggled out of the prison written by political prisoner Yu Zhijian and addressed to the National People's Congress which alleged mistreatment and physical violence directed by guards towards prisoners.
 Chinese authorities questioned the authenticity of the letter but it was believed to be genuine by global NGOs.

 As of 2018 prisoners were allegedly forced to work for more than ten hours a day without any days off.
 This violated Chinese prison regulations which limit work to eight hours a day, five days a week.